fable-compiler/fable2-samples/README.md

+**This repository is not maintained anymore as it is using an old version of Fable. [fable3-samples](https://github.com/fable-compiler/fable3-samples) is now the repository which use the currently stable version of Fable (v3)**

 # fable2-samples

 This is the repository hosting samples for quite all your Fable needs.
 The best move to start a new Fable project is to clone this repo and then copy/paste one of the projects.
 There aren't so many files inside each project so that should really be easy.